mgechev/angularjs-in-patterns/README.md

 User.get({ userid: userid });
 ```

-Which will create an empty object, which will be populated with data once the reserver return a response.
+The code above will immediately return an empty object and keep referene to it.
+Once the response have been successfully returned and praced, AngularJS will populate this object with the received data (see [proxy](#proxy)).

 You can find more details for `$resource` [The magic of $resource](http://blog.mgechev.com/2014/02/05/angularjs-resource-active-record-http/) and [AngularJS' documentation](https://docs.angularjs.org/api/ngResource/service/$resource).

-`$resource` allows us to use Active Record like pattern of communication with our RESTful service.
+`$resource` allows us to use Active Record like pattern of communication with RESTful services.

 ### Page Controller